 Folk Art, Surrealist, Visionary, Americana, call it what you will.
-Minnie Evans’ (1892-1987) dream-like artworks speak of another world; a world which the artist believed God had given her insight to see.
-The North Carolina native’s oeuvre ranges in size and medium; but take a look at any of Minnie Evan’s artworks in the whole collection, and you will quickly notice that there is another-worldly aspect to them…from the colors and symbols to the overall themes of religion and a higher being.
+Minnie Evans’ (1892-1987) dream-like artworks speak of another world, a world which the artist believed God had given her insight to see.
+The North Carolina native’s oeuvre ranges in size and medium, but take a look at any of Minnie Evan’s artworks and you will quickly notice that there is another-worldly aspect to them, from the colors and symbols to the overall themes of religion and a higher being.

 Evans worked as a domestic and gatekeeper for Airlie Estate and later Airlie Gardens in Wilmington, often selling her paintings on the grass next to the park’s gates.
-Influenced by the lush greenery in the gardens, she stated that “Green is God’s theme color”; upon further inspection, there is evidence of influence from African and western cultures from which her ancestors stemmed from.
+Influenced by the lush greenery in the gardens, she stated that “Green is God’s theme color”.
+Upon further inspection, there is evidence of influence from both African and Western cultures which her ancestors stemmed from.

 Part of the reason for the excitement which still surrounds her dream-like artworks is the artist’s creative process, hardly even understood by Evans herself.

 …It was shown to me what to do…I have to look at them like everybody else.
 They are just as strange to me as they are to anyone else…